 The results of the election shall be announced by the chairperson of the nominating committee or by a member selected to conduct the nominations and election process.

 All mandatory officer vacancies must be filled by succession of the next highest ranking officer.
 For example, a vacancy in the position of President will be filled by the Vice-President or next highest ranking officer.
-In the event that the core mandatory offices (Co-Presidents, Secretary, Treasurer, and Board Member) cannot be filled through succession, a special expedited election must be held to fill those vacancies.
+In the event that the core mandatory offices (President, Secretary, and Treasurer) cannot be filled through succession, a special expedited election must be held to fill those vacancies.
 Officers who wish to resign their positions once an election has been certified, must do so in writing to the secretary, and, at that time, shall turn over all records to the secretary.
 In the event of the resignation of the secretary, he/she must transfer records to the president or co-presidents.

 Section 8.
 Special Expedited Election Process